Quickstart: Build an image

 In the current design of Microsoft-hosted agents, every job is dispatched to a newly provisioned virtual machine (based on the image generated from azure-pipelines-image-generation repository templates).
 These virtual machines are cleaned up after the job reaches completion, not persisted and thus not reusable for subsequent jobs.
 The ephemeral nature of virtual machines prevents the reuse of cached Docker layers.

-However, you can cache Docker layers with self-hosted agents because the ephemeral lifespan problem is not applicable for these agents.
+However, you can cache Docker layers with self-hosted agents because the ephemeral lifespan problem isn't applicable for these agents.
 You could also create multiple images in a multi-stage build as an alternate solution.

 How to build Linux container images for architectures other than x64?

 When you use Microsoft-hosted Linux agents, you create Linux container images for the x64 architecture.
-To create images for other architectures (for example, x86 or ARM), you can use a machine emulator like QEMU.
-The following steps illustrate how to create an ARM container image by using QEMU:
+To create images for other architectures (for example, x86 or ARM processor), you can use a machine emulator like QEMU.
+The following steps illustrate how to create an ARM processor container image by using QEMU:

 Author your Dockerfile with a base image that matches the target architecture: